IDEA Due Process Hearing

 The hearing officer conducts the hearing.
 The parties have the right to the present evidence and confront and cross examine witnesses.
 The hearing officer is to render, in writing, findings of facts and conclusions of law regarding the matters at issue within 45 days after the end of the resolution period, unless there has been a specific extension of time.
 The hearing officer’s decision is legally binding on the parties, unless the decision is appealed to state or federal court.

-Although OPI’s form to request a due process hearing is not required, one is available to assist individuals in filing a request.
-For more information or to request a due process hearing form, please contact the Dispute Resolution Office for Special Education at (406) 444-2046.
+Although the OPI’s IDEA Due Process Hearing Request Form is not required, it is available to assist individuals with the process.
+For more information, please contact the Dispute Resolution Office for Special Education at (406) 444-2046.